danielaolartebo/IT-finite-state-machines/README.md

  # ***Finite state machine***

-*This app implements a finate-state machine (either a Mealy or Moore) that generates its least equivalent automata.*
+*This app implements a finate-state machine (either Mealy or Moore) that generates its least equivalent automata and conexo automata.*

 ## ***Built With*** 🛠️